 Calculating Handicap in Bowling

-If you are thinking of taking part in a handicap bowling tournament, you should surely know how to figure and calculate your personal and your team’s handicap bowling score to get a proper idea of the winning situation.
+Suppose you are thinking of taking part in a handicap bowling tournament.
+In that case, you should know how to calculate your personal and your team’s handicap bowling score to get a proper idea of the winning situation.

-Figuring a handicap score in bowling can seem difficult, but it is just a formula and takes basic scoring knowledge to be done.
-Here is how you can calculate handicap score and how it plays in a tournament.
+Figuring a handicap score in bowling can seem difficult, but it is just a formula and takes basic scoring knowledge.
+Here is how you can calculate the handicap score and how it plays in a tournament.

 Taking Basis Score